farlowdw/software-development-handbook/blog/2022-11-12-updating-docusaurus-webpack-config/index.md

 #### Specify plugin as a project dependency and install

 Now that the plugin has been created and specified for use within your Docusaurus project, it is now time to specify the plugin as a project dependency.
-Update the `package.json` file at your project root with `my-loaders` specified as a dependency
+Update the `package.json` file at your project root with `my-loaders` specified as a dependency:

 ```json title="/package.json"
 {